Ferra13671/2DSchematicGenerator/README.md

 # 2DSchematicGenerator
 Program for creating 2D nbt schemes obsidian (and not only) logos for minecraft. <p>
-**WARNING**: the program does not support the Alpha channel, so creating schematics with the Alpha channel will be incorrect!!!

 # Creators
 leha59(e_bannyhop059) and Ferra13671(bebra_tyan)